WorldHealthOrganization/open-source-communication-channel/docs/strategy/developer_engagement_strategy.md

 # Developer Engagement Strategy

+This developer engagement strategy is a key resource to inform developers and various experts how they can make impactful contributions to open source work at the WHO efficiently and effectively.

 ## 🤷🏽‍♀️ Why Engage?

+---
 ## 🧩 Types of Engagement

+---
 ## 🚦 General Guidelines for Contributing to WHO

+### Code of conduct

+---
+## 📢 Change Management

+### Communication

+### Developer education and workshops

+---
+## 💾 Developer Retention

+### Long term check-ins

+### Tracking contribution impact

+---
-## 📢 Communication and Education
+## 🔗 Useful Links and Resources

+---
 ## 🙋🏽‍♂️ Frequently Asked Questions